panzerdp/dmitripavlutin.com/content/posts/067-setup-react/index.md

 commentsThreadId: react-demo-setup
 ---

-It's natural to learn new things by playing and having fun.
+It's natural to learn new things playing and having fun.
 Children, kittens, puppies explore the world playing.

-Periodically you'd need a local React playground to check new features of React.

-Setting up a React project manually would require to setup Webpack, Babel, or who knows what else.
-For a quick playground setup, you don't have to care about these.
+The same approach is useful in programming.
+If you'd like to try new React features, explore an idea, implement a simple demo, then you need a playground.

-In this post, I will show you how to setup a React demo in 3 easy steps.
+In this post, I will show you how to setup a React playground with almost zero configuration in 3 easy steps (using [parcel](https://parceljs.org/) bundler).

 ## 1. Step 1: install parcel

-The first step is just one command: install the parcel builder.
+The first step is just one command: install globally the parcel builder.

-You can install it globally with npm:
+To install the parcel bundler using npm run the command:

 ```bash
 npm install -g parcel-bundler